opengisch/QFieldCloud/README.md

 Any PR including the `[WIP]` should be:
 - able to be checked-out without breaking the stack;
-- the specific feature being developed/modified should testable locally (does not mean it should work correctly).
+- the specific feature being developed/modified should be testable locally (does not mean it should work correctly).

 ## Resources